MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 ## Types: List of Grammars in package `de.monticore.types`

 These grammars generally deal with type definitions and build on each other.
-Some snipets for type definitions:
+Some snippets for type definitions:

     grammars          some examples
     MCBasicTypes      boolean  byte  short  int